Imperial Guard (Napoleon I)

-The Imperial Guard (French: Garde Impériale) was originally a small group of elite soldiers of the French Army under the direct command of Napoleon I, but grew considerably over time.
-It acted as his bodyguard and tactical reserve, and he was careful of its use in battle.
-The Guard was divided into the staff, infantry, cavalry, and artillery regiments, as well as battalions of sappers and marines.
-The guard itself as a whole distinguished between the experienced veterans and less experienced members by being separated into three sections: the Old Guard, Middle Guard and Young Guard.
+The Imperial Guard (French: Garde Impériale) was the imperial guard formation of the French Imperial Army.
+Under the direct command of Napoleon, the formation expanded considerably over time and acted as his personal bodyguard and tactical reserve.
+The Imperial Guard was divided into a general staff and infantry, cavalry and artillery regiments along with battalions of sappers and marines.
+It distinguished between experienced veterans and less experienced members by being separated into three formations: the Old Guard, Middle Guard and Young Guard.
+The Young Guard was virtually annihilated in the Battle of Krasnoi during the French invasion of Russia.